Founder

 - Technology and AI positioning included

-- Goal: make the business structurally independent
+- Goal: structural independence for the business

 - Typically three to six months

-Typical investment: £2,500–£6,000/month
+Typical investment: £2,500–£6,000 per month

-Fractional COO
+Fractional

 - Embedded inside the leadership layer